 Which fire blight removal strategies reduce new symptoms after pruning?

 When pruning blight, we are trying to cut far enough below noticeable symptoms so that the bacterial cells which remain in the plant are not sufficient to cause cankers to re-occur at the cutting point.
 We also want to prevent the bacteria moving systemically through the infected trees in the vascular tissue and intercellular spaces from causing new symptoms in young tender shoot tips.

-The standard practice BMP where we removed fire blight 12 to 18 inches from the edge of blight symptoms into 2-year-old wood with sanitized loppers generally reduced new symptoms from canker re-formation or the systemic movement of fire blight bacteria through the tree.
-BMP reduced new symptoms in 7 of 9 experiments with significant differences in 5 of 9 experiments.
+The standard practice BMP where we removed fire blight 12 to 18 inches from the edge of blight symptoms into two-year-old wood with sanitized loppers generally reduced new symptoms from canker re-formation or the systemic movement of fire blight bacteria through the tree.
+BMP reduced new symptoms in seven of nine experiments with significant differences in five of nine experiments.
 The exception were some experiments where no new symptoms occurred or where trees were very young and vigorous.
-For example, in the Washington 2020 trial the ‘Cripps Pink’ trees were 14-years-old and low vigor, and no new symptoms were recorded.
+For example, in the Washington 2020 trial the ‘Cripps Pink’ trees were fourteen-years-old and low vigor, and no new symptoms were recorded.
 Similarly, in the Pennsylvania 2020 trial the spring was very cool followed by hot temperatures and terminal bud set.
-In contrast, in the New York 2021 trial, trees were young (3-year-old), vigorous ‘NY 2’ (marketed as Ruby Frost) ’ and none of the treatments significantly reduced the number of new symptoms and cankers that re-formed after initial pruning.
+In contrast, in the New York 2021 trial, trees were young (three-year-old), vigorous ‘NY 2’ (marketed as Ruby Frost) ’ and none of the treatments significantly reduced the number of new symptoms and cankers that re-formed after initial pruning.